riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `<SAMPLE_ID>_output_report.html`

-This output report in .html format contains a provenance section for the sample, multiple figures produced by riboviz, and information on any plots not produced such as which files would be needed to produce plots in future runs.
+This output report in .html format contains a provenance section for the sample, all the pdf output files produced by riboviz, and information on any plots not produced such as which files would be needed to produce plots in future runs.
 The HTML also includes a side bar to allow for navigation between figures.
 This file is produced by `AnalysisOutputs.Rmd`, which loads and creates all of the output graphs in HTML format.

 Example of the top of the HTML file: